elastisys/terms/terms-of-service.md

 ## A4.4 Legal Basis

-We process personal data of Authorized Users based on legal obligation.
+We process personal data of Authorized Users based on legitimate interest.

-Specifically, the most stringent requirement comes from the Swedish Patient Data Law (HSLF-FS 2016:40 4 kap.
-9 §), which stipulates that we store an audit log for at least 5 years.
-We understand GDPR Art.
-32 "Security of Processing" to imply that the privacy of Authorized Users needs to be balanced against the privacy of Customer Application users.
-We need to store Change Orders for complying with Swedish Accounting Laws (Bokföringslag 1999:1078).
+The [three-part Legitimate Interest Assessment (LIA)](https://ico.org.uk/for-organisations/uk-gdpr-guidance-and-resources/lawful-basis/legitimate-interests/how-do-we-apply-legitimate-interests-in-practice/) is as follows:

+- Purpose test: We need to be able to demonstrate that we properly executed Change Orders.
+- Necessity test: As an ISO 27001-certified supplier, we are expected to keep audit logs.
+Only personal data of Authorized Users which is relevant for the Change Orders is stored.
+- Balancing test: Only personal data of Authorized Users is processed.
+Art.
+32 GDPR has been interpreted as requiring storing audit logs.

 ## A4.5 Retention

 By default, audit logs are stored the personal data of Authorized Users for at least 30 days.

-If you process patient data, then we legally need to store audit logs for at least 5 years, according to Swedish Patient Data Law (HSLF-FS 2016:40 4 kap.
-9 §).

-Change Orders are stored for the maximum of the following:
-- as long as we have a business relationship;
+Change Orders are stored for as long as we have a business relationship plus 30 days.
-- (if you process patient data) for at least 5 years;
-- as required to comply with Swedish Accounting Laws (Bokföringslag 1999:1078).

 ## A4.6 Protection of personal data